Safety in the Air

 The IOSA registration verifies that an airline company operates safely in compliance with internationally accepted standards.
 Every year, NCA confirms that it properly complies with the audit items required by IOSA through an internal audit process in order to maintain a high level of safety.

-- *In fiscal 2021, in response to the COVID-19 pandemic, the number of items to be audited decreased due to a change from face-to-face audits to remote examinations, a special provision established by the IATA.
+- *In fiscal 2021 and fiscal 2022, in response to the COVID-19 pandemic, the number of items to be audited decreased due to a change from face-to-face audits to remote examinations, a special provision established by the IATA.
 As a result, the validity period has been shortened from two years to one year.

 - More Information: